Infectious Diseases

 Peer review is conducted post-publication to ensure new research findings can be shared without delay.

-As a Platform for recipients of Wellcome funding, there are no costs to authors for publishing on the Platform.
+• No publication charges: As recipients of Wellcome funding, there are no costs to authors publishing on the platform.

 • Open peer review: